 The Stockport Comedy.

 The Stockport Town Council have cancelled the contract for the generating plant placed with Messrs.
 Escher Wyss & Co., or as the Daily Mail (Feb.
-16th) conveniently puts it "are reconsidering their proposal for awarding the order to a Swiss frm."
-This decision, which was carried by a small majority (30 against 28) at a stormy Council Meet-ing, was fostered by the misleading statement made in a pamphlet issued by the British Electrical and Allied Manufacturers' Association and reproduced in most of the large dailies.
+16th) conveniently puts it "are reconsidering their proposal for awarding the order to a Swiss firm."
+This decision, which was carried by a small majority (30 against 28) at a stormy Council Meeting, was fostered by the misleading statement made in a pamphlet issued by the British Electrical and Allied Manufacturers' Association and reproduced in most of the large dailies.
 The distorted way in which the case has been presented by these very same papers to the public constitutes a slur on the traditional British fairness and sense of justice.
-We quote the Daily Mail:- "We congratulate the authorities of Stockbeen reduced to £42,000.
-Though on paper the British tender may look higher than the foreign one, there are numerous points to be taken into consideration by a British municipality before it sacrifices the British worker to the alien.
-It is claimed for British electrical machinery-and we believe with entire truth- that its fuel costs are much lower than when foreign machinery is used.
-Thus the British Electrical Manufacturers' Association has issued figures showing that in the case of three British towns which installed foreign plants the loss in four years from excessive fuel costs was no less than £70,000. than £70,000.
+We quote the Daily Mail:-

+"We congratulate the authorities of Stock-

-"We congratulate the authorities of Stockport upon their decision to reconsider their pro-posal for awarding to a Swiss firm the order for new electrical plant.
+"We congratulate the authorities of Stockport upon their decision to reconsider their proposal for awarding to a Swiss firm the order for new electrical plant.
 The Swiss tender was £34,307, and the lowest British tender was at the outset £52,220, which figure has subsequently been reduced to £42,000.